 Who is the best surfer ever?
 It’s a question that’s sure to cause a lot of debate as there are many variables to consider and everyone has their own opinion.

-Who Are The Best Male Surfers in the World?
+The Best Male Surfers Of All Time

 There are clearly a lot of male surfers who deserve to be included on this shortlist.